gsoft-inc/wl-openapi-msbuild/README.md

 Note: Before executing this task it will build the project.

 Warming: validate your IDE is in Configuration:Debug otherwise the execution will not be done on the most recent code.

-### With the system test

-This command `./Run-SystemTest.ps1` will:

-1. Pack the MSBuild library
-2. Build the WebApi.MsBuild.SystemTest and inject the previously packed library

-Be careful since it will update the project dependencies to use a local version: do not commit this.

-Also if you run it multiple time on the same branch you need to clear the local cache `%UserProfile%\.nuget\packages\workleap.openapi.msbuild` since the name won't change.